SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

     2. that which produces belief, evidence, token, pledge, engagement;
     3. trust in its objective aspect, troth, observance of trust, fidelity.
     >
     So the main dictionary meanings given to “faith” are: belief, trust, confidence, reliance, and belief proceeding from testimony or authority.
-It is to be strongly affirmed that the faith in God described in the Bible is “reliance and belief proceeding from testimony or authority”. **Biblical faith is evidence-based.** &ldquo;[*Determined to Believe?*]()&rdquo; p.
+It is to be strongly affirmed that the faith in God described in the Bible is “reliance and belief proceeding from testimony or authority”. **Biblical faith is evidence-based.** &mdash; &ldquo;[*Determined to Believe?*]()&rdquo; p.
 136.

 - <a name="polkinghorne" href="#polkinghorne_cite" style="font-size:1.4em;">1.1.2.2 Dr. John C. Polkinghorne (Prof., Mathematical Physics at Cambridge; Ph.D., Quantum Field Theory at Cambridge)</a>